When to scarify a lawn for thick, healthy grass – now's your final chance before next year

 (Image credit: Future PLC/Adam Carter)

-Just like knowing when to aerate your lawn, choosing the right time of year to scarify it is very important.
-And according to our experts, there are two seasons that you can or should scarify your lawn.
+As with knowing when to aerate your lawn, choosing the right time of year to scarify it is very important.
+And according to lawn experts, two seasons fit the bill: spring and autumn.

 House with a green lawn